 Any researcher who has made significant contributions to the field of dystonia research is eligible to receive the Prize.
 Preference is given to individuals who have made major discoveries with clear patient relevance.
 The Prize may honor current cutting-edge research, an individual's past body of work, or both.

-The 2016 Prize committee was chaired by Mitchell Brin, MD, senior vice president of global drug development and chief scientific officer for BOTOX® at Allergan, and included experts in neuroscience research and Bonnie Strauss, co-founder of the Bachmann-Strauss Dystonia and Parkinson Foundation.
+The 2017 Prize committee was chaired by Susan Bressman, MD, Mirken Chair and professor of neurology at the Icahn School of Medicine at Mount Sinai and included experts in neuroscience research and Bonnie Strauss, co-founder of the Bachmann-Strauss Dystonia and Parkinson Foundation.
 Selection process includes:

 - Nominee's complete body of work in the field of dystonia